Regression of binary network data with exchangeable latent errors: Simulation studies

 To further investigate the source of poor performance of the \texttt{amen} estimators of the social relations and latent eigenmodels, we computed the bias and the variance of estimators when generating from the PX model and the latent eigenmodel in Figures~\ref{fig:bias_var_px}~and~\ref{fig:bias_var_le}, respectively.
 Figures~\ref{fig:bias_var_px}~and~\ref{fig:bias_var_le} show that the variances of the \texttt{amen} estimators of the social relations and latent eigenmodels are similar to the PX model, however, that the bias of the \texttt{amen} estimators are substantially larger.

-Both the BC-EM estimator of the PX model and \texttt{amen} estimator of the social relations model provide estimates of $\rho$.
-We computed the MSE for each estimator, for each $\X$ realization, when generating from the PX model.
-In Figure~\ref{fig:rho_sim}, the MSE plot for $\hat{\rho}$ shows that the MSE, and the spread of the MSE, decreases with $n$ for the BC-EM estimator, suggesting that the BC-EM estimator of $\rho$ is consistent.
-As with the $\bbeta$ parameters, the \texttt{amen} estimator displays substantially larger MSE than the BC-EM estimator of $\rho$.
+Both the EMM estimator of the PX model and \texttt{amen} estimator of the social relations model provide estimates of $\rho$.
+We computed the RMSE for each estimator, for each $\X$ realization, when generating from the PX model.
+In Figure~\ref{fig:rho_sim}, the RMSE plot for $\hat{\rho}$ shows that the MSE, and the spread of the MSE, decreases with $n$ for the EMM estimator, suggesting that the EMM estimator of $\rho$ is consistent.
+As with the $\bbeta$ parameters, the \texttt{amen} estimator displays substantially larger RMSE than the EMM estimator of $\rho$.